shawndacosta/G20-AI-PROJECT/README.md

 Estimating the market value of a house is a central challenge in real estate.
 Prices fluctuate depending on location, property characteristics, and evolving market trends.
 For buyers, sellers, and professionals, having a quick and reliable estimation tool can significantly improve decision-making.

-Our motivation was to design an accessible AI-powered system capable of predicting house prices across the United States using historical real estate data.
-By relying on machine learning, the system can capture hidden patterns in property listings and provide consistent estimations, even in regions where prices vary widely.
+Our motivation was to create an easy-to-use AI system that estimates house prices using historical real estate data across the U.S.

 ## 🎯 Objective

 The goal of this project is to develop:

 - A *cleaned and structured dataset* from large-scale real estate data
-- A *machine learning model* capable of predicting house prices
+- A *machine learning model* for estimating property values
 - An *interactive interface* where the user selects:
   - the state
   - the city